 Inspirational career stories from successful MAAT’s

 Gareth always loves hearing how ambitious individuals have used AAT as a spring-board to incredible career success.
 So it was a real treat for him to be joined by Warren Tilbury, Managing Partner of PEM Chartered Accountants, and Jo Nockels, Financial Controller at TaxAssist Head Office.
 Both of them give really engaging and relatable insight (including why failing exams shouldn’t hold you back!) into what has led them to such career heights.

 We opened this session with some motivation from our very own Gareth John.
 Gareth discussed how he motivates himself to achieve his goals and how accountability from others can push him further.
 When it comes to creating success in your life, being accountable to someone other than yourself is a real motivator!

 These are just a few of our highlights from the AATitude Festival.
 However you can see all our recordings on our YouTube Channel here.

 Free AAT online revision sessions open to all!

 If our AATitude student festival has rekindled your study spirit then our free AAT revision sessions will be perfect for taking you to the next stage of your qualification progression.
 Since the start of lockdown we have been running free weekly online revision sessions for each paper at each level.
 Furthermore these are free of charge and open to any student.
 So far over 4,000 students have used them to help get back on track with their studies.
 You can find recordings of past revision sessions here.

-Our free AAT Revision sessions will run until the end of the year.
-As a result of this we would be happy if you would remain a part of our student community.
+Our free AAT Revision sessions will continue to run.
+As a result of this, we would be happy if you would remain a part of our student community.
 To find out more or to book your place please click the button below.